Free to access

 We now have available a highly effective online treatment for depressed perinatal women experiencing perinatal depression and anxiety for use in general practice.
 These free, evidence-based programs are available free to all Australian women (MumMoodBooster and Mum2BMoodBooster), funded by the Australian Department of Health.

-The MumMoodBooster Clinician Portal is now available to GPs as part of the Commonwealth funded MumSpace initiative.
-The Mum2BMoodBooster Clinician Portal is currently undergoing testing for release later in 2021.
+The MumMoodBooster Clinician Portal is available free to all health professionals as part of the Commonwealth funded MumSpace initiative.

-The customised clinician portal enables GPs to directly refer patients to MumMoodBooster and track their progress.
-The treatment programs provide free, effective, evidence-based online treatment programs for mild to moderately-severe antenatal and postnatal anxiety and depression.
+The customised clinician portal enables health professionals to refer patients directly to MumMoodBooster and monitor their progress.
+MumMoodBooster provides free, effective, evidence-based online treatment for mild to moderately-severe antenatal and postnatal anxiety and depression.

-GPs are able to log in and immediately refer patients to the program using the referral form, which contains a unique code to be used for all your patients.
+Health professionals are able to register and immediately refer patients to the program using the referral form, which contains a unique code to be used for all your patients.
 Once a patient registers for the program using their unique code, she can begin the MumMoodBooster treatment program.
-This same code can be given to any of a GP’s patients and so that there is no need to register again.

 Whilst we cannot provide crisis support, email alerts are sent if depression monitoring indicates your patient is having a significantly difficult time (experiencing suicidal ideation or escalating depression).
 The email alert will advise her to speak to a health professional or contact a telephone support service, and that the program may not be sufficient for her needs.
 A woman’s GP will also be notified for information.